jon-lipstate/odin_book/book/01_basics/02_program_structure.md

 ### Main

 The main procedure is the application entrypoint.
 The main procedure does not accept arguments or return a value.
 We'll discuss how to do both in **Chapter X**.
 There can only be one entrypoint in a package.
+However, packages that have `main` defined may still be imported and used, thier main is not _your_ main.
 The following annotated program shows a basic hello program, but again using relative pathing to reinforce the idea of directories and symlinks.
 The `fmt` import will always be `import "core:fmt"` in practice.

 ![main](./images/020_main.png "main")